IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 #### Install AI Manager and Event Manager in One Go

-The all-in-one configuration allows you to install below components in one go:
+The all-in-one configuration allows you to install following components in one go:

 - Ceph storage (optional)
 - AI Manager
 - Event Manager

-Just fill in the form using the suggested field values listed in below table when you create the Argo CD App:
+Just fill in the form using the suggested field values listed in following table when you create the Argo CD App:

 | Field                 | Value                                                 |
 | --------------------- | ----------------------------------------------------- |